Health and Well-Being Support

 The Ann Arbor YMCA, located at 400 W. Washington, has free-weight areas, exercise machines, and a swimming pool available for members.
 Additionally, they offer aerobics, weight training, martial arts, yoga, spinning, and other fitness classes year round for a fee (no membership necessary).

 There are a number of reflection rooms on campus and at the School of Public Health intended for students and other members of the university community to pray, meditate, and otherwise spend time in quiet reflection.
-Follow the link above for a list of reflection rooms on campus with location information, hours, and descriptions of each space.

 Religious/Spiritual Student Groups